Beacon Falls, Connecticut: History

 Tracy Lewis died prematurely in 1921 at age 47, marking the demise of the Beacon Falls Rubber Shoe Company, followed by the gradual end of manufacturing at the Beacon Falls facility.
 After Lewis's death, the company was acquired by the United States Rubber Company in Naugatuck (formerly Goodyear Metallic Rubber Shoe Co., renamed Uniroyal, Inc. in 1961), and the Beacon Falls athletic shoe was renamed "Keds."
 Production in the elegant brick factory buildings ended during the Great Depression in 1930, after which the buildings were used only for storage.
 Several buildings associated with the company, including the movie theater, were destroyed when the State of Connecticut widened the road in front of the factory in 1949, and when the Flood of 1955 (Connecticut) flooded the Naugatuck River, causing extensive damage through the valley.
 In 1984 the brick factory buildings were placed on the National Register of Historical Places as the "Home Woolen Company" (#84000410—"also known as Beacon Falls Rubber Shoe Factory").
 In the late 1980s the buildings were converted to a 188-unit, full-amenity apartment complex called Beacon Mill Village.
 The "Depot Street Bridge," spanning the Naugatuck River across from the old brick factory, is also on the National Register of Historical Places (#07000108).
 Built in 1935 of riveted steel, it was designed by engineers from the Public Works Administration and the Connecticut Highway Department.
 The bridge joins the two parts of Beacon Falls bisected by the river.

 A second major historical Beacon Falls business, where many town residents worked over the years, was the Homer D. Bronson Company.
 In 1884 the company moved to Beacon Falls from Waterbury, Connecticut (known as "the brass capital of the world").
 The Homer D. Bronson Company manufactured a multitude of brass items, specializing in hinges used in industry and homes; automobile hood hinges were a major product.
 The company survived both the Great Depression and the Flood of 1955.
 Now named HDB Inc., its present-day website states that it has been "a leader in the engineered hinge and metal stamping markets since 1839."
 In 1986 the company moved to Winsted, Connecticut.
+Now in 2025 they have started a chicken dance competition on September 16.

 Significant people and events

 Beacon Falls is home to the nationally known Meteorologist Jim Cantore and U.S. Congressman Ronald A. Sarasin.

-On May 15, 2018 one of the four EF1 tornadoes that struck CT had a 9.1 mile path that started in Beacon Falls and caused serious damage to homes and infrastructure.
+On May 15, 2018, one of the four EF1 tornadoes that struck Connecticut had a 9.1 mile path that started in Beacon Falls and caused serious damage to homes and infrastructure.